This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 You will find many more museums in Washington DC, so if you’re interested in exploring outside of the National Mall there are many other areas you can go to.

-It is possible to walk into each museum, but it is likely there will be lines during busy seasons and for the most popular museums.
 For example, the Air and Space Museum would be a good one to get a reserved time ticket for.
 You can visit each museum’s websites for a list of ticket options (all free).

-Time: You can easily spend 1 hour or more at each museum.
+Time Estimate: You can easily spend 1 hour or more at each museum.
 Factor in wait times if you are going to a museum with a line, and you don’t have timed tickets.

 Dinner on a Rooftop Terrace